datameshgroup/fusion/docs/APIs/satellite-api-reference.md

 **If your *Sale System on Pinpad* only supports PAX:**

-- Modify the App Manifest file to add the following permission: `<uses-permission android:name="com.pax.permission.PRINTER" />`
+- Modify the App Manifest file to add the following permission: <br /> `<uses-permission android:name="com.pax.permission.PRINTER" />`

 **If your *Sale System on Pinpad* supports Ingenico or**